sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/challenges-and-solutions.md

   $ rake db:migrate
   ```

-1. Write a `full_name` instance method in the `User` model to pass the test you added.
+1. Write a `full_name` instance method in the `User` model to pass the test you just added.

   ```ruby
   #